openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

 |CB_ERROR|

 |LANG| supports destructuring assignment for arrays and tuples.
 Object
-destructuring and spread operator are not supported, use other idioms (e.g., a temporary variable, where applicable) for replacement.
+destructuring and spread operator are not supported.
+Use other idioms (e.g., a temporary variable, where applicable) for replacement.

 |CB_BAD|